First Signs Of Liver Disease In Dogs

 - Fever

-- Unsteady gait
+- Unsteady gait or ataxia

-- Diarrheao, loss of appetite, vomiting
+- Diarrhoea, loss of appetite and vomiting

 - Lethargy

-Jaundice is one of the common signs indicating something is wrong with your pup.
+Jaundice is one of the common signs of liver disease in dogs, indicating something is wrong with your pup.
 Please note how their skin, tongue and eyes look.
 If they show signs of yellowing, something abnormal is happening with your pet’s liver.
+Additionally, keep an eye on their bathroom habits as pale, clay-coloured stools or very dark, orange-tinted urine are classic clinical indicators of liver stress.
+Also, neurological issues like loss of balance, head pressing or staring into space should be checked by a vet immediately.

 Liver problems in dogs – causes

-Eventually, you can take your pup to have an x-ray or ultrasound, which might reveal bigger health issues like tumours in the liver or in surrounding tissue.
-In this case, a biopsy is a recommended procedure to check whether there are cancer cells or bacteria.
+Eventually, you can take your pup to have an x-ray or ultrasound which might reveal bigger health issues like tumours in the liver or in surrounding tissue.
+In this case a biopsy is a recommended procedure to check whether there are cancer cells or bacteria.

 Treatment